-What's in an op-amp?
+What's inside an op-amp?

 In an earlier article on signal amplification, I discussed a couple of basic transistor amplifier circuits and then introduced op-amps as a better-behaved version of the same.
 This left one question unanswered: what’s inside an op-amp, anyway?